How to Pay for Medical SchoolEmail This Article

 It may be possible to have a portion of your federal student loans forgiven.
 And this may include both your undergraduate debt (if you have any), as well as medical school debt.
 That said, there are a number of considerations to learn about, in addition to different programs you may choose to pursue.

-Public Service Loan Forgiveness (PSLF) – You may be in for some “aha” moments when it comes to the PSLF Program.
+Public Service Loan Forgiveness for Doctors (PSLF) – You may be in for some “aha” moments when it comes to the PSLF Program.
 Essentially, this forgiveness option is available to Federal Direct student loan borrowers which forgives the remaining balance on your direct loans after making 120-qualifying monthly payments.
 However, there are several steps you need to take to make sure you qualify.

 - Ensure you have an eligible federal student loan.
 The types of loans that qualify for PSLF are Direct Loans only.
 Not Perkins Loans.
 Not loans under the former Federal Family Education Loan (FFEL) Program.
 Not private loans. (private loans are never eligible for forgiveness under the federal program.)